VNG-Realisatie/nlx/docs/docs/try-nlx/management/consume-an-api.md

 }
 ```

-Congratulations!, You have made your first query on the NLX network!
+Congratulations!
+You have made your first query on the NLX network!

 APIs provided on the NLX network are published in the NLX directory.
 Take a look at the [directory](https://directory.nlx.io) to see which APIs are available.

+> You can also run the outway as a HTTP proxy.
+This allows applications to call services on NLX by using `http://service-name.organization-name.services.nlx.local`.
+For more information read [the reference information](../../reference-information/proxy.md).

 ## In sum